-4. Principle 4: Safeguard integrity in corporate reporting - a listed entity should have formal and rigorous processes that independently verify and safeguard the integrity of its corporate reporting
+4. Principle 4: Safeguard the integrity of corporate reports - A listed entity should have appropriate processes to verify the integrity of its corporate reports.

-- (a) have an audit committee which: - (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (ii) is chaired by an independent director, who is not the chair of the board, and disclose the charter of the committee; - (iii) the relevant qualifications and experience of the members of the committee; and - (iv) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- (a) have an audit committee which: - (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors, and - (ii) is chaired by an independent director, who is not the chair of the board,

+- (iii) the charter of the committee, - (iv) the relevant qualifications and experience of the members of the committee, and - (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.